Designing AI Assist

 Parents

 "I read the same page four times and still didn't know if she qualified.
-I just called and hoped someone could help"
+I just called and hoped someone could help."

-Problem 2: Eligibility Was a Guessing Game
+Challenge 2: Eligibility Was a Guessing Game

 Doctors were making judgment calls they shouldn't have to.